usb2snes/emulator-networkaccess/Protocol-Draft-v3.md

 \n
 ```

-or as a list of hash maps (see last paragraph)
+or as a list of an associative array (see last paragraph)
 ```
 \n
 name:name1\n
-deatail:detail1\n
+detail:detail1\n
 name:name2\n
 detail:detail2\n
 \n